Britannia13/TDR/README.md

 # TDR
-For acquiring code in Matlab, download "File.zip";
+For acquiring code in Matlab, download "File.rar";

-For 2s data in VIP and MSTd, download "
+For 2s data in VIP and MSTd, download "2s_Results.rar".